 Interest Earned Over Time

-If the beneficiaries receive the life insurance proceeds after a period of time, the interest earned over time is taxable, not the original benefit.
+If the beneficiaries receive the life insurance proceeds after some time, the interest earned over time is taxable, not the original benefit.

 Federal Estate Taxes and Inheritance Taxes

 Can you get life insurance on anyone?
 Yes, you can.
-If you want your life insurance death benefit to avoid taxes, you need to transfer ownership of the policy to another person or entity.
+If you want your life insurance death benefit to avoid taxes, you must transfer ownership of the policy to another person or entity.

 Here are a few things to keep in mind while conducting an ownership transfer: